-Interviewees identified several areas across and adjacent to the Delta with large, unhoused populations: the cities of Vallejo, Stockton, Sacramento, and Benicia, as well as more broadly across Contra Costa, Yolo, Solano, and Sacramento counties.
-Recent data corroborate interviewees' concerns for growing unhoused populations across the Delta.
+Interviewees and attendees at community outreach events identified several areas within and adjacent to the legal Delta with large and growing populations of unhoused individuals: the cities of Vallejo, Stockton, Sacramento, Antioch, and Benicia, as well as more broadly across Contra Costa, Yolo, Solano, and Sacramento counties.
+Recent data corroborates interviewees' concerns for growing unhoused populations across the Delta.
 For example, in Sacramento County, an estimated 9,278 individuals experienced homelessness in 2022, which represents a 67% increase from 2019 (Baiocchi et al., 2022).
 Lack of shelter and sanitation resources, including bathrooms, places to bathe and wash hands, and trash services, create health and environmental hazards for unhoused people (Leibler et al., 2017).
 A survey conducted by the Sacramento Regional Coalition to End Homelessness (2018) showed that, at the time of the survey, fewer than 20% of Sacramento City parks had public restrooms, and of the parks that had restrooms, 21% were locked.

 Interviewees expressed concern that unhoused people along the American River Parkway are often blamed for starting fires, which are used for warmth or cooking but also fuel nearby communities' concerns for air quality and safety.
-Interviewees explained that encampments near levees are located in immediate flood risk zones, raising significant safety concerns for these highly vulnerable populations.
+Interviewees voiced concerns that encampments near levees are located in immediate flood risk zones, raising significant safety concerns for these highly vulnerable populations.
 Large encampments can also compromise the stability of levees and hinder emergency response operations on levees.

 In addition to homelessness, interviewees described the high cost of living and access to affordable housing as challenges across the region.
 These concerns are substantiated by a growing body of recent research.
 For example, a poll conducted by Valley Vision, a public interest think tank serving the greater Sacramento area, found that low wages relative to the cost of living are one of the top five issues cited by residents in the Sacramento region (Avanceña et al., 2022).
 The poll reports a few staggering figures: a third or more of residents are struggling to afford what they need to live, 30% of residents cannot or can barely afford adequate food supply, 41% of residents cannot or can barely afford rent or mortgage or other bills, and 65% cannot afford to put money into a savings account.
-Recent data from the Delta Residents Survey found that 25% of Delta residents report household incomes of \$50,000 annually or lower and report affordability of basic needs (housing, food, utilities, transportation) to be a key challenge to their well-being living in the region (Rudnick et al., 2023).
+Recent data from the Delta Residents Survey found that 25% of Delta residents report household incomes of \$50,000 annually or lower and report affordability of basic needs (housing, food, utilities, transportation) to be a key challenge to their well-being living in the region, with people of color experiencing these challenges at significantly higher rates than white residents (Rudnick et al., 2023).